 Joe was deaf.
 The country town labourer had come to the city, Yang learned.
 They went home together.
 There was little need to talk.
 The young man proved shy in bed, but Yang liked him.
 The next morning, Yang photographed Joe sleeping.
 Later, he wrote the story of their encounter on the image in black ink, across Joe’s back, in a pictograph narrative style that he made his own across his artistic career.

-Now, more than 40 years later, during the COVID-19 lockdown, Yang is revisiting the story of Joe, the man he put into a taxi the next morning and farewelled.
-At an appropriate social distance from his teacher, he has been learning Auslan, the sign language of the Australian deaf community, in preparation for making a video in which he will tell the story of encountering Joe with spoken words and signing, shown as part of a large retrospective of his work at QAGOMA in Queensland, likely to be held in March 2021.
+Now, more than 40 years later, during the COVID-19 lockdown, Yang revisited the story of Joe, the man he put into a taxi the next morning and farewelled.
+At an appropriate social distance from his teacher, he has learned Auslan, the sign language of the Australian deaf community, in preparation for making a video in which he tells the story of encountering Joe with spoken words and signing, as part of a large retrospective of his work at QAGOMA in Queensland.

 Yang’s long career has included not only his photography, but ten live performance pieces, including Sadness, Friends of Dorothy, Blood Links and My Generation, all four of which have been made into documentaries.
 Currently screening on streaming service Kanopy, these four documentaries vividly showcase Yang’s commitment to capturing the queer social scene, the Sydney Mardi Gras, the AIDS crisis, his Chinese-Australian forebears and his childhood growing up in Queensland.